-We are performing research on or developing products for the treatment of several disorders including T-cell mediated disorders (T-cell cancers, psoriasis, and rheumatoid arthritis), cardiovascular, oncology, and hepatitis C, and there are a number of competitors to products in our research pipeline.
+We are performing research on or developing products for the treatment of several disorders including T-cell mediated disorders (T-cell cancers, psoriasis, and rheumatoid arthritis), oncology, influenza, hepatitis C and cardiovascular disorders, and there are a number of competitors to products in our research pipeline.
 If one or more of our competitors' products or programs are successful, the market for our products may be reduced or eliminated.